z3ldr1/H00ks_T0x1na_Ph1shing/README.md

 ### CAMERA

-- Captura fotos em .pnp
+- Captures photos in .pnp
-- Arquivado em upload
+- Filed in upload
-- Nome de imagens totalmente ramdomizados
+- Fully randomized image names

-### Localização - KeyLogger
+### Location - KeyLogger

-- Puxa a localização e volta como Longitude e latidute
+- Gets the location and returns it as Longitude and Latitude
-- Tem um keylohggger que puxa a clipboard do cliente
+- Has a keylogger that pulls the client's clipboard

 ### Cookies

-- Volta se tem cookies no navegador da vitima
+- Checks if there are cookies in the victim's browser
-- Cookies totalmente configuraveis com Beef-xss
+- Cookie handling fully configurable with Beef-xss

-### Implementação de RATS
+### RATS implementation

-- Pode colocar arquivos .exe, ou .bat até mesmo .apk para que seja feito o download da carga maliciosa atraves do link
+- You can place .exe, .bat or even .apk files so that the malicious payload is downloaded through the link
-- E personalizavel a partir do codigo fonte index.php
+- And customizable from the index.php source code

-### Servidores
+### Servers

-- Aceita-se Servers CloudFlares
+- CloudFlares Servers accepted
-- Aceita-se Servers OpenSsh
+- OpenSsh Servers accepted

-### Espelhamento da pagina
+### Page mirroring

-- Espelhe a pagina a partir de um servidor local
+- Mirror the page from a local server
 - Nginx
 - Apache2